4 really selfish reasons you should donate blood

 - There is no substitute for human blood.

-Check the Blood Center’s website for a schedule of blood drive events.
+To protect our staff and those participating in donations, all blood donations are currently by appointment only, Check the Blood Center’s website for a schedule of blood drive events.